Opportunity for Reflection Amidst COVID-19

-There’s nothing good in fact only on fear when it comes to thinking about COVID-19, for the obvious reasons- loss of a humungous number of innocent lives and the mentor terror.
-But when we are destined to go through this fate, let us consider this outbreak as a learning opportunity to reset, remember and reflect.
+There’s nothing good in fact only fear when it comes to thinking about COVID-19, for the obvious reasons- loss of a humungous number of innocent lives and the mentor terror.
+But when we are destined to go through this fate, let us consider this outbreak as a learning opportunity to reset, remember, and reflect.

 If we believe life works in a cycle and everything happens for a reason, then we could conclude that Mother Earth has its way of slowing us down and all of it is interconnected.
-Due to our fast-paced consumerism, we want to eat more eat fast, earn more earn fast, grow more grow fast.
-As humans we are smitten with desire, hunger, ambition and the all-time strange fear of losing out, missing out.
+Due to our fast-paced consumerism, we want to eat more eat fast, earn more earn fast, and grow more fast.
+As humans we are smitten with desire, hunger, ambition, and the all-time strange fear of losing out, missing out.
 We as crafters of alluring brands are guilty of providing space to this never satiating thirst, triggering this long chain of consumerism that goes back to our fast-depleting natural resources.
 As the world struggles to cope with Coronavirus and its post-effects on human life, our economies and our pace to chase has to be pondered over.

 The crisis is accelerating working from home (less commution=less pollution), less air travel leading to a greener footprint, reconnecting to family, facing our mortality i.e. not just working but refocussing on living and washing our hands- how did that become a new thing that we needed to remember.